pennyandalistair/panda/README.md

 # Embedded Google form

 It was a bit tricky to get the embedded google form to work nicely.
+An iframe works and is dead simple, but doesn't integrate well with the rest of the website.
+I got my form to work by creating a form in Google Drive, then re-creating the same form in bootstrap, and then naming the elements in bootstrap with the exact same name as they had in the Google form.
+As a result, I could take advantage of the Google Form automatically sending everything to a spreadsheet, and have it look pretty.

 The relevant code is in the `aside.html` layout file in the creative theme folder directly: /themes/creative/layouts/partials/aside.html

 The steps were: